-- 1. Safety - Scheduled ambient air monitoring of hydrogen phosphide concentrations must be conducted, downwind, along the fumigation zone perimeter to prevent exposure of unprotected workers and bystanders to concentrations of hydrogen phosphide greater than 0.1 ppm and to determine where exposures may occur.
+- 1. Safety - a.
+Scheduled ambient air monitoring of hydrogen phosphide concentrations must be conducted, downwind, along the fumigation zone perimeter to prevent exposure of unprotected workers and bystanders to concentrations of hydrogen phosphide greater than 0.1 ppm and to determine where exposures may occur.
 It may be necessary to monitor gas levels in other areas as well.
-Document where monitoring will occur. - b.
+Document where monitoring will occur.

+- b.
 Monitor (and record) the wind direction and adjust the hydrogen phosphide monitoring if wind direction changes over the fumigation/aeration period. - c.
 Keep a log or manual of monitoring records for each fumigated site and the fumigation zone.
-This log must, at a minimum, contain the timing, number of readings taken and level of concentrations found in each location. - When monitoring, document any hydrogen phosphide level even if it is present below the limit of detection. - e.
+This log must, at a minimum, contain the timing, number of readings taken and level of concentrations found in each location. - d.
+When monitoring, document any hydrogen phosphide level even if it is present below the limit of detection. - e.
 From the beginning of the fumigant application and until the end of the fumigation period, a supervising fumigant applicator/handler or someone under his/her supervision must periodically monitor (i.e., according to a schedule made by the licensed/certified applicator as per site characteristics and environmental conditions) hydrogen phosphide levels at several locations along the fumigation zone perimeter.
-During aeration (i.e., from the beginning of aeration until hydrogen phosphide concentrations are equivalent to or less than 0.1 ppm), the licensed/certified applicator must periodically monitor (i.e., according to a schedule made by the licensed/certified applicator as per site characteristics and environmental conditions) hydrogen phosphide levels at several locations along the fumigation zone perimeter.
+During aeration, the licensed/certified applicator must periodically monitor (i.e., according to a schedule made by the licensed/certified applicator must periodically monitor (i.e., according to a schedule made by the licensed/certified applicator as per site characteristics and environmental conditions) hydrogen phosphide levels at several locations along the fumigation zone perimeter.